-- Information for doctoral students and supervisors from the faculty
+- Information for doctoral students and supervisors from the Faculty

 - Guidelines for proofreading of dissertations PDF

-All employed researchers are encouraged to take part in seminars as much as possible in order to enrich the research environment and to disseminate interesting and topical information.
+All employed researchers are encouraged to take part in seminars as much as possible in order to enrich the research environment and disseminate interesting and topical information.
 The Department of Sociology organises seminars in many different forms (including within the framework of Ongoing Research and the Public Seminar).

 The course component comprises 75 credits.
 It can be studied in the form of common courses or in the form of individual courses, known as independent study courses.
-There is a more detailed description of the compulsory components in the general syllabus for each subject (see heading above What are PhD studies? and Appendix 6 below).
+There is a more detailed description of the compulsory components in the general syllabus for each subject (see the heading above What are PhD studies? and Appendix 6 below).
 The department offers courses every year.
 These are advertised internally.
 In addition, The Faculty of Social Sciences offers a series of courses for doctoral students every year.
 Most supervisors also offer independent study courses.
 These are presented on the websites of the relevant supervisors.

 A student who has completed some second cycle courses can transfer credits from them to the PhD studies subject by decision of the director of doctoral studies.
 The credits form the basis for a reduction of the length of the doctoral studentship.
 Potential credit transfers are reviewed at the request of the doctoral student.